Adam Shoalts’ Hidden North

 Three of his books are available:

-A History of Canada in 10 Maps: The author shows Canadian history and geography to be a lot more interesting than what was taught in public school.
+A History of Canada in 10 Maps: Adam reveals Canadian history and geography to be far more fascinating than what was taught in public school.

 Alone Against the North is Shoalts first book describing his travels though the Hudson Bay lowlands, exploring the “Again” river and visiting some unusual places.
 I really enjoyed this one and found it hard to put down.